 What is the New York Mercantile Exchange (NYMEX)?

 The New York Mercantile Exchange (NYMEX) is a commodity futures exchange located in Manhattan, New York City.
 It is owned by CME Group, one of the largest futures exchanges in the world.
 CME Group also runs the Chicago Mercantile Exchange and Chicago Board of Trade.
-The NYMEX has offices in other U.S. cities, such as Boston, Washington DC, and San Francisco.
+The NYMEX maintains offices in other U.S. cities, such as Boston, Washington DC, and San Francisco.
 Other global NYMEX offices are located in Dubai, Tokyo, and London.